rogerfarrell/Notes/Taking-notes-in-Vim.md

 #### Writing to dos

 VIMDOC has a native syntax for to dos (see below).
 Note that real tabs must be used for the syntax highlighting to work.
-If 'expandtabs' is enabled, tabs can be inserted by typing <kbd>Control</kbd> + <kbd>v</kbd> and then <kbd>Tab</kbd>.
+If 'expandtabs' is enabled, tabs can be inserted by typing `<C-V>` and then `<Tab>`.
 Also, the to do title must begin with a lower case letter.

 ```vim
 	*Todo	your to do (starting with a lower case letter)